alimir1/HealthAppForStudents/README.md

 ## Required Features

 **Overview:**
-There will be two ViewControllers: HomeViewController & ResultViewController.
-HomeViewController will collect information from the user and ResultViewController will display the information that was collected on the HomeViewController.
+There will be two `ViewController`s: `HomeViewController` & `ResultViewController`. `HomeViewController` will collect information from the user and `ResultViewController` will display the information that was collected on the `HomeViewController`.

-### HomeViewController
+### `HomeViewController`
 <img src='https://i.imgur.com/vYh66Tc.png' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-* 4 UIButtons with images of: Happy, Sad, Surprised, and Angry
+* 4 `UIButtons` with images of: Happy, Sad, Surprised, and Angry
-* UISegmentedControl for gender
+* `UISegmentedControl` for gender
-* 3 UITextFields: full name, height, and weight
+* 3 `UITextField`s: full name, height, and weight
-* UIDatePicker for date of birth (remember to set 'mode' to 'Date' on the attribute inspector)
+* `UIDatePicker` for date of birth (remember to set 'mode' to 'Date' on the attribute inspector)
-* UIButton at the very bottom that takes users to the ResultViewController -- do this VISUALLY.
+* `UIButton` at the very bottom that takes users to the ResultViewController -- do this VISUALLY.

-### ResultViewController
+### `ResultViewController`
 <img src='https://i.imgur.com/Vr69Ge6.png' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-* Labels that display information for the user's: mood, gender, full name, height, weight, and date of birth.
+* `UILabels` that display information for the user's: mood, gender, full name, height, weight, and date of birth.
 * Make sure to add gray background appropriately to distingush from other labels.

 ## Hints